MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

 Great job, you have created an estimation factor.
 Estimation factors are important to be able to convert from one unit type to another when an estimate is appropriate, such as estimated fuel or battery economy of vehicles, or estimating gas and electric utilization of hotel stays. **Please continue to the next task.**

+===

 ## Exercise 2: Set up Calculation Models

 In this exercise, you will learn about the steps that Alex takes to define Calculation Models used by Microsoft Sustainability Manager to calculate emissions.
 Calculation Models are the instruction sets, or recipes, which define all the steps and values to use during the emission calculations.
 Microsoft Sustainability Manager provides several calculation models.

 Take the opportunity review some of the pre-built models, they are a great source of knowledge when creating new calculation models.
 The calculation models can also be used as a template for new models..
 The algorithm used to calculate emissions will be discussed in this exercise and the next.
-You can explore this functionality in deeper detail on Microsoft Docs, please visit [Overview of Calculation models](https://docs.microsoft.com/en-us/industry/sustainability/calculate-calculation-models).
+You can explore this functionality in deeper detail on Microsoft Docs, please visit ***Overview of Calculation models*** at +++https://docs.microsoft.com/en-us/industry/sustainability/calculate-calculation-models+++.

 ### Task 1: Create Purchased Electricity Model